Primary Navigation Mobile

 There’s lots of grip, too, resulting in a planted feeling in faster corners.
 While the Captur doesn’t have quite the same sporting feel in the corners as a Ford Puma, it’s nonetheless very solid-feeling and a big improvement over the Nissan Juke.

-The Captur is a decent steer behind the wheel.
+The Captur is a decent steer on back roads as well as in town.

 The Captur is two-wheel-drive only; like most crossovers, four-wheel-drive isn’t even an option, because the vast majority of buyers don’t want or need it.
 That means you certainly won’t be tackling anything more taxing than a slightly muddy lane with this car, though the additional ground clearance that the SUV body style offers does mean it copes well with the speed bumps and potholes of the urban jungle.